Programme

 In this 1-hour masterclass, award-winning journalist/presenter Paul Lockitt (BBC, Bauer, SKY, Granada) reveals the 4 essential tips and techniques, used by professional presenters, to help you supercharge your PowerPoints.

-Paul Lockitt is a journalist, a BBC presenter and a presentation skills coach.
+Speaker: Paul Lockitt, journalist, BBC presenter and presentation skills coach

 Among his claims to fame are continuity announcements on BBC1 and being the ‘voice of the bollards’ – automatic traffic management barriers - which has won him some notoriety among UK motorists!